Looking for a Great Internship?

 - Length of Internship: Duration 8-12 weeks.
 We are flexible with school schedules therefore do not set rigid start and finish dates.

-- Transportation: Los Angeles is very spread out, it is required you have a car.
+- Transportation: Los Angeles is very spread out, a vehicle is required.

 - Work Schedules: Interns work 5 days a week with occasional filming at night and weekends.
 Days can usually be arranged to accommodate schedule and are somewhat flexible.

 - Experience: Each month we will have a day to take you to a new site in Hollywood to help you submerse yourself.
 Interns learn how to improve writing and editing.
 Interns may have the opportunity to attend a premiere or press junket.